 Step 4: Full court hearing

-On the day of the hearing, you must go to the hearing to ask to have your temporary (ex parte) order turned into a permanent restraining order, which will last for up to one year unless the judge orders a different amount of time.
-If you were not granted a temporary (ex parte) order but a hearing date was set, you must go to the full hearing if you want to ask the court for a permanent restraining order.1
+On the day of the hearing, you must go to the hearing to ask to have your temporary (ex parte) order turned into a permanent restraining order.
+If you were not granted a temporary (ex parte) order but a hearing date was set, you must go to the full hearing if you want to ask the court for a permanent restraining order.1 It is also possible to attend the hearing remotely if you notify the court in writing at least two days before the hearing.
+If you choose to appear remotely, your physical presence will not be required in the courthouse in order to participate in the court proceeding.2

 Before going in front of the judge on your hearing day, you and the abuser must meet separately with a Family Relations Counselor (FRC) from the Court Support Services Division.
 There will be a sign-up sheet in the area of the courthouse where the FRC has the meetings and a Judicial Marshal can tell you where that is.
 The FRC will ask for information about any existing court orders, possession of firearms or permits, history of the relationship, and information on child-related matters.
 The FRC may make recommendations and may refer you to other agencies for other services.
 At the end of the meeting, you and the abuser will go to the courtroom to wait for your hearing.1